physcodestyle/official-website/src/content/news/2019-03-13-registraciya-na-turnir-tryokh-nauk.en.md

 type: 'news'
 aim: 'all'
-title: 'Registration is now Open for the regional round of the Tournament of three Sciences' 'description: 'Registration is now Open for the regional round of the Tournament of three Sciences' 'images:
+title: 'Registration is now Open for the regional round of the Tournament of three Sciences'
+description: 'Registration is now Open for the regional round of the Tournament of three Sciences'
+images:
   - src: '/images/registraciya-na-turnir-tryokh-nauk.jpg'
     alt: 'Tournament of Three Sciences.
 Regional stage'
     type: 'image'